The 2022 PIVOT Fellowship

 Matilda notes that she “got to assist and participate in projects that were not my own, bringing new perspective to the team” and that “my insight as a product designer proved valuable.”

-To see Matilda’s presentation, click here.
+To see Matilda’s project, click here.

 The PIVOT Fellowship is a means of fostering original thought about issues outside the daily routine or obvious future trajectory of our firm’s thought process.
 PIVOT Architecture selects one fellow per year partially based on the nature of their project proposal.
 It is a paid position and the term runs from June until September.